kurron/avro-experiment/README.md

 ## Jackson's Avro Support
 Initial testing was done using [Jackson's Avro support](https://github.com/FasterXML/jackson-dataformats-binary/tree/master/avro) but it was quickly found that it does not support default values which is required to maintain forward compatibility.
-For that reason, the test code has been removed.
+For that reason, the test code has been removed and testing continued using the native Avro library.

 ## Avro Code Generation
 The tests were written using Avro's optional code generation facilities.
 Although